What Are the Top Pros and Cons of Private Relay?

 The Pros of Private Relay

-The top reason you might use Private Relay is that it protects you when you’re browsing online.
+The top reason you might use Private Relay is that it protects you when browsing online.
 It also adds protection to the traffic that’s generated by apps you’re using.

-Then, this means apps aren’t accidentally leaking your information or exposing you to cyber fraud or security risks.
+This means apps aren’t accidentally leaking your information or exposing you to cyber fraud or security risks.

 What Are the Downsides of Private Relay?

-Since it isn’t a VPN, it will only encrypt certain data.
+Since it isn’t a VPN, it will only encrypt specific data.
 A VPN encrypts all the data sent from the device you’re using it on.
 If you’re not using Safari as your default browser on your phone, then your activity isn’t covered by Private Relay.

 Encrypted web traffic can be identifiable.
 A VPN will make websites think encrypted traffic is the same as regular traffic.